musheeza018/fluxwebsite/content/en/flux/installation/configuration/helm-drift-detection.md

 ---
-title: Configure Helm drift detection
+title: Flux drift detection for Helm Releases
-linkTitle: Configure Helm drift detection
+linkTitle: Helm drift detection
-description: "How to configure Helm drift detection in Flux"
+description: "How to enable Helm drift detection in Flux"
-weight: 100
+weight: 20
 ---

-Helm drift detection identifies and alerts about any inconsistencies or differences between the desired state of your Helm releases in your Git repository and the actual state of deployed releases in the Kubernetes cluster.

-### Add feature flag to Helm controller

 At present, Helm releases are not by default checked for drift compared to cluster-state.
 To enable experimental drift detection, you must add the